Carrooi/Node-DependencyInjection/README.md

 ## Base path to services

-Default base path in node is directory of file from which you are initializing DI.
-You have to set this manually in browser.
+Base path is used for requiring your services.
+All services (exceptions are node_modules services) are relative to this path.

+**Default base path is directory in which is your config.json file.**

 ```
-di.basePath = __dirname;
+di.basePath = __dirname + '/my/custom/base/directory';
 ```

 ## Auto exposing into global